 This species inhabits lowland primary forest.
 They breed in very small tree holes in the canopy of the forest.
 Females feed the tadpoles by depositing unfertilised eggs in the tree holes.
 The larvae are oophagous.

-Its ranges overlaps with all of the protected areas in Suriname and French Guiana.
+This species' range overlaps with all of the protected areas in French Guiana.